What is a Mechanical Watch?

 Mechanical watches represent one of the oldest technologies created by man.
 In 1524, a German locksmith named Peter Heinlein, invented the first spring powered portable watch in Nuremburg.
 Personal mechanical watches then became very popular among nobility and the wealthy throughout Western Europe, and watchmakers competed with one another to improve the accuracy of their timekeeping and their features.

-As the years passed, a fine mechanical watch became not only a symbol of refinement and distinction for a gentleman, but also a very necessary insturment for trade and commerce.
+As the years passed, a fine mechanical watch became not only a symbol of refinement and distinction for a gentleman, but also a very necessary instrument for trade and commerce.
 Today, a fine mechanical timepiece is the culmination of the watchmaker’s art.
-Currently, there are over 600 manufacturers of fine mechanical time pieces who create watches for every desired style and complications.
+Currently, there are over 600 manufacturers of time pieces who create watches for every desired style and complications.
 A mechanical watch today truly represents wearable art that embodies a refined elegance and sophistication almost tailored to the unique personality of its wearer.

 What is a Quartz Watch?

 Most of the watches manufactured today are quartz watches and you may be wearing one.
 Quartz watches are simply watches that are battery powered, or more specifically, uses an electronic oscillator powered by a quartz crystal to create an extremely accurate measurement of time.
 In 1969, Seiko produced the first commercial quartz wristwatch, the Astron.
 Since then, quartz watches have become the predominate form of watch available; lightweight, cheap to manufacture and extremely accurate.